 - Price from

-Summary : An exploration of historic Arctic Canadian sites combined with abundant wildlife equals one special Arctic expedition.
+Summary : An exploration of historic Canadian and Greenlandic sites in the Arctic combined with abundant wildlife and Inuit culture equals one amazing Arctic expedition.
 This in-depth adventure provides fantastic opportunities for seeing all of the Arctic’s iconic creatures.
 Not only are polar bear and walrus sightings likely, but encounters with some of the lesser seen Arctic animals are possible on this voyage, including the beautiful ringed seal and unicorn of the sea – the narwhal whale.
-Add in abandoned trading posts and settlements from 4,000 year old cultures and you have yourself an Arctic expedition unlike any other.
-This is our most in-depth Canadian expedition and one that sails through the rarely traversed Fury and Hecla Strait.
+Add in a Greenland UNESCO World Heritage Site and tundra hiking, and you have yourself the trip of a lifetime.